-Average Settlement for Whiplash in Car Accident
+Average Settlement for Whiplash Injury After a Car Accident

-Whiplash is a common injury after a car accident, in particular rear end collisions.
+Whiplash is a common injury after a car accident, in particular, rear-end collisions.

 A violent crash can push a person’s head forward before it snaps back like a whip.